 James May, Operations Legal Counsel, Coca Cola

-Rowan joined Calor Gas Limited in 2008 and is Head of Legal and Company Secretary.
-In addition to managing the in-house legal function, Rowan also sits on the Audit & Risk Management Committee and the Pensions Committee and acts as Company Secretary for Calor’s JV with Shell, Autogas Limited.
-Prior to that, Rowan worked as an in-house lawyer for Molson Coors and in private practice in the commercial and competition law team at Eversheds’ Birmingham office.
+Rowan joined Calor Gas Limited in 2008 and is General Counsel and Company Secretary.
+Rowan takes a keen interest in Legal Operations and exploring the use of legal tech for smaller in-house legal teams.
+In addition to managing the in-house legal function, Rowan sits on various committees, including Calor’s Audit & Risk Management, Compliance & Ethics and Crisis Management.
+Prior to joining Calor, Rowan worked as an in-house lawyer for Molson Coors and before that in private practice within the commercial and competition law team at Eversheds’ Birmingham office.

 Maurits Annegarn, Segment Manager Legal Software, Wolters Kluwer

 Maurits is the Segment Manager for Wolters Kluwer Legal & Regulatory’s Legal Software unit with a main focus on the corporate legal segment.
 Over the past 10 years, Maurits has built up extensive experience and expertise in the field of legal tech solutions for corporate lawyers and specializes in guiding General Counsel when implementing software solutions.
 Through his work as a Senior Business Consultant and later as Senior Consultant Global Partnerships for Wolters Kluwer, Maurits speaks the language of both the lawyer and the programmer and can help in bridging the gap between them.

 Matt joined The Lawyer in 2003 as features editor and became deputy editor in 2014.
 He has written on a wide range of topics related to the business of law and management of legal services organisations.
 In particular, Matt leads the editorial teams for major market reports such as the UK 200, the US Top 50 and the Global Litigation 50.